-DDOE's air quality program has provisions for source monitoring, including periodic testing and inspection of stationary sources, to provide for the identification of allowable test methods.
+DOEE's air quality program has provisions for source monitoring, including periodic testing and inspection of stationary sources, to provide for the identification of allowable test methods.
 The air quality program does not contain any provisions that prevent the use of credible evidence of noncompliance.

-Explanation: As required by 40 C.F.R § 51.212 ("Testing, inspection, enforcement, and compliance"), DDOE's program for source monitoring, including testing and inspection, is described in the SIP-approved provisions of 20 DCMR Chapter 1 (General Rules), Chapter 2 (General and Non-Attainment Area Permits), Chapter 3 (Operating Permits and Acid Rain Programs) § 307 ("Enforcement for Severe Ozone Nonattainment Areas"), and Chapter 5 ("Source Monitoring and Testing") § 502 ("Sampling, Tests and Measurements").
+Explanation: As required by 40 C.F.R § 51.212 ("Testing, inspection, enforcement, and compliance"), DOEE's program for source monitoring, including testing and inspection, is described in the SIP-approved provisions of 20 DCMR Chapter 1 (General Rules), Chapter 2 (General and Non-Attainment Area Permits), Chapter 3 (Operating Permits and Acid Rain Programs) § 307 ("Enforcement for Severe Ozone Nonattainment Areas"), and Chapter 5 ("Source Monitoring and Testing") § 502 ("Sampling, Tests and Measurements").

 The District has the authority to conduct stationary source monitoring under the APCA (D.C.
-Official Code §§ 8-101.05(a)(1)(2013 Repl.)), which allows for a comprehensive air pollution control program including "research, investigations, experiments, training demonstrations, surveys, and studies, relating to the causes, effects, extent, prevention, and control of air pollution in the District of Columbia."
-The District's authority under the APCA is then delegated to DDOE under the District Department of the Environment Establishment Act of 2005 (D.C.
-Official Code § 8-151.07 (2013 Repl.)).
-DDOE also requires periodic reporting of emissions and emissions-related data by stationary sources to DDOE.
+Official Code § 8-101.05(b)(1)(A)), which allows for a comprehensive air pollution control program that includes conducting, "research, monitoring, modeling, investigations, experiments, training demonstrations, surveys, and studies, relating to the causes, effects, extent, prevention, and control of air pollution in the District."
+The District's authority under the APCA is delegated to DOEE under the District Department of the Environment Establishment Act of 2005 (D.C.
+Official Code § 8-151.07) and Mayor's Order 2006-61 (June 14, 2006).

+DOEE also requires periodic reporting of emissions and emissions-related data by stationary sources to DOEE.

 Explanation: As required by Title 40 C.F.R. § 51.211 ("Emissions reports and recordkeeping"); Title 40 C.F.R. §§ 51.321 to 51.323 ("Source emissions and state action reporting"); and Title 40 C.F.R.
-Part 51, Subpart A ("Air Emissions Reporting Requirements"), emissions-related data from sources is submitted to DDOE on an annual basis in compliance with the District's permitting requirements at 20 DCMR Chapter 2 (General and Non-Attainment Area Permits).
+Part 51, Subpart A ("Air Emissions Reporting Requirements"), emissions-related data from sources is submitted to DOEE on an annual basis in compliance with the District's permitting requirements at 20 DCMR Chapter 2 (General and Non-Attainment Area Permits).

-Emissions reports from DDOE to EPA do not go through the EPA Regional Office, since that requirement has been superseded in practice by electronic reporting procedures of 40 C.F.R. § 51.45(b).
-DDOE submits emissions inventory data to EPA's Emissions Inventory System as currently required.
-The District will meet changes in reporting and inventory requirements associated with the 2010 SO2 NAAQS.
+Emissions reports from DOEE to EPA do not go through the EPA Regional Office, since that requirement has been superseded in practice by electronic reporting procedures of 40 C.F.R. § 51.45(b).
+DOEE submits emissions inventory data to EPA's Emissions Inventory System as currently required.
+The District will meet changes in reporting and inventory requirements associated with the 2015 ozone NAAQS.

 The District has the authority to require periodic reporting under the APCA (D.C.
-Official Code § 8-101.05(a)(2) (2013 Repl.)), which allows the Mayor to "collect...information pertaining to...the activities carried out" in support of the District's comprehensive air pollution control program.
-The District's authority under the APCA is then delegated to DDOE under the District Department of the Environment Establishment Act of 2005 (D.C.
-Official Code § 8-151.07 (2013 Repl.)).
+Official Code § 8-101.05(b)(1)(D)), which allows the Mayor to, "adopt air pollution control standards, require and issue permits, and establish any other program necessary to regulate sources of air pollution emissions in the District.
+The District's authority under the APCA is delegated to DOEE under the District Department of the Environment Establishment Act of 2005 (D.C.
+Official Code § 8-151.07) and Mayor's Order 2006-61 (June 14, 2006).

-DDOE's requirements also provide for: (1) correlation by DDOE of emissions reports by sources with applicable emission limitations and standards, as required under 40 C.F.R. § 51.116 ("Data availability"); and (2) the public availability of emission reports by sources.
+DOEE's requirements also provide for: (1) correlation by DOEE of emissions reports by sources with applicable emission limitations and standards, as required under 40 C.F.R. § 51.116 ("Data availability"); and (2) the public availability of emission reports by sources.